hirokoymj/gcp-study-note/PCB/Exam-topic/README.md

 - If replication is interrupted for a few hours, for example by a network or server outage, the replica falls behind the primary.
 The replica catches up once it reconnects to the primary and starts replicating again.
 - https://cloud.google.com/sql/docs/mysql/replication#:~:text=If%20replication%20is,a%20new%20one
 - https://cloud.google.com/sql/docs/mysql/replication#replication_use_cases

+## Q49

+- C.
+- D might be possible but it’s a lot of effort to migrate to a different platform.
+Eliminate D. A does not mention HA.
+Eliminate A. B says to take periodic backups which doesn’t support an RTO/RPO of 30 minutes.
+The best answer is deploy an HA configuration and have a read replica you could promote to the primary in a different region.
+C is the best answer.

+## Q50

+- Cloud SQL serverless export

 ## Q51